eBay Fulfillment: How Fast Shipping Helps You Grow | Cahoot

 Invesp found that 58% of customers will add items to a cart to qualify for free shipping, 47% will search for an online promo code, and 31% will join a loyalty program.

 If you don’t want to offer free shipping right off the bat, then you can introduce an order value minimum or offer free shipping to people that sign up for a loyalty program.
 Both of these actions will improve your customer lifetime value – bigger carts are self-explanatory, and loyalty program members repeat shop again and again.
+An effective fulfillment strategy is essential for operating a profitable business, ensuring customer satisfaction and efficiency.

 Overview of Options for eBay Fulfillment Services